malpower/Malache2/README.md

 ```
 when you created a conf.js in that folder you created in /sites, you can start to make your site.<br />
 for example, we created a conf.js like what we've showed above in our virtual directory.<br />
-and we've created folders Actives, Requires, Templates in virtual directory.<br />
+and we've created folders Activities, Plugs, Templates in virtual directory.<br />
-now, i can make a script named index.js, and put it into Actives.<br />
+now, i can make a script named index.js, and put it into Activities.<br />
 edit index.js like this:
 ```javascript
 	var bob={name: "bob",age: 20};